Portugal in the Reconquista: The Battle of Alarcos, 1195

-At this time, king Alfonso VIII of Castile invaded the Andalus and advanced far as Algeciras.
+At this time, the Almohad caliph fell ill and affairs of state kept him busy in Morocco.
+King Alfonso VIII of Castile took the opportunity to invade the Andalus and he reached far as Algeciras, while the Archbishop of Toledo crossed the Guadalquivir and led an army to the heart of Andalusia, which was devastated.
 To face the Castilian threat, the Almohad caliph ordered the preaching of holy war and once again crossed the Strait of Gibraltar at the head of a large army.
-Afonso VIII appealed to neighboring kings for a great Iberian coalition, but the monarchs of León, Navarre and Aragon abstained.
-Only king Sancho sent a body of troops to aid Castile, led by the former alcaide of Silves Rodrigo Sanches and master of Calatrava in Portugal Gonçalo Viegas de Lanhoso.
+He first marched to Seville, then to Cordova, then crossed the Sierra Morena and descended on the plains to the north.

-The Luso-Castilian army was severely routed at the Battle of Alarcos and king Alfonso VIII was nearly captured, while Gonçalo Viegas perished in battle.
-The king of Castile then signed a truce with the Almohads and the Muslims withdrew to Seville carrying valuable spoils.
+Alfonso VIII appealed to neighboring kings for a great Iberian coalition, but the monarchs of León, Navarre either could not reach the battlefield on time or they abstained or Alfonso would not wait for them.
+King Sancho sent a contingent of troops to aid Castile, led by the former alcaide of Silves Rodrigo Sanches and the master of Calatrava in Portugal Gonçalo Viegas de Lanhoso, and only they linked up with the Castilian army.
+The Christian and Muslims sighted each other by the town of Alarcos.

-In Portugal, the city of Guarda was founded in 1199, in a location that was both difficult to reach and allowed as many as twenty leagues of the surrounding territory to be watched.
-That same year, king Sancho donated to the Templars the lands of Açafa where the city of Castelo Branco would be established.
-In 1200 the Order of Calatrava established Benavente.
-Hunger swept across all of western Europe in 1202, Portugal included and all military efforts were momentarily halted in order to focus on agriculture and relief efforts.
-Idanha-a-Nova was founded in 1205 or 1206 and delivered to the Templars.
-The king granted Avis to the Order of Calatrava in 1211 in exchange for the Order erecting a castle on this location, which would be done before 1214.
-Avis became the headquarters of Calatrava in Portugal and later the headquarters of the Order of Avis.
+The Luso-Castilian army was severely routed at the Battle of Alarcos and king Alfonso VIII was nearly captured, while both Rodrigo Sanches and Gonçalo Viegas perished in battle, along with numerous knights.
+The Almohads also suffered considerable losses and withdrew to Sevile, albeit loaded with spoils.
+The king of Castile then signed a truce with the Almohads.